 We also offer Legacy Partner landing pages where viewers can see all the individual stories published on the Heritage Honor Roll that are associated with their school, team or club.
 Nonprofit organizations can also create Legacy Partner landing pages to host stories of their members.
 In addition, landing pages can be created for various issues/topics, such as COVID-19, 9-11, or any event or date that has multiple stories about it.

-Leveraging the public’s interest in legacy preservation enables Americans All to continue to pursue our education mission.
-We gift 80 percent of unapplied gross revenues from business membership fees and Social Legacy Network subscription fees to local communities.
+Leveraging the public’s interest in legacy preservation enables Americans All to continue to pursue our mission.
+Americans All is now a community outreach and empowerment program.
+Our revenue-generating multipurpose storytelling tool helps leaders, at all levels, improve the mental, social and economic health of their constituents.
+We gift 77 percent of gross revenues from business membership fees and Social Legacy Network subscription fees to local schools.

 See our Sponsor Directory for a listing of members and their honoree’s legacy stories.